MetaMask/metamask-ios-sdk/README.md

   or clone and compile MetaMask Mobile from [source](https://github.com/MetaMask/metamask-mobile) and build to your target device.

-- iOS version 14 or later.
+- iOS version 15 or later.
   The SDK supports `ios-arm64` (iOS devices) and `ios-arm64-simulator` (M1 chip simulators).
   It currently doesn't support `ios-ax86_64-simulator` (Intel chip simulators).

+  - Swift 5.5 or later.

 ## Get started